JubaKitiashvili/cargo-js/src/documentation/source/module_model.rst

    var unsubscribe = Model.subscribe(model, subscriber);
    unsubscribe();

-Syntac sugar for calling the ``Model`` instance as a function.
+Syntactic sugar for calling the ``Model`` instance as a function.
 It expects a function as its second argument and adds it as a subscriber to state changes of the model from the first argument.
 It returns an unsubscribe function to call later for unsubscribing.